zurkiyeh/minimal-mistakes/_posts/2017-05-26-VendingMachine.md

 date: 2017-05-26 11:00:00
 ---

+## Project source code

+For the source code for this project, please refer to the following github repository [VHDL Vending Machine](https://github.com/zurkiyeh/VendingMachine)

 ## Synopsis

 This is a VHDL project to implement a Vending Machine.
 The purpose of the project is to employ RTL design to implement a simple vending